rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/ticket_admin_ui.md

 **ii)  Status**

-Based on the state of the ticket the ticket status can be 'Answered', 'Unanswered' or 'Solved'.
+Based on the state of the ticket the ticket status can be 'Answered', 'Unanswered' or 'Archived'.

 **iii) Created By**